alexandreiabattles/content-ops-starter/content/pages/blog/top-twenty-ways-to-save-time.md

 title: The NEW Pool in Mini-Bar
 slug: top-twenty-ways-to-save-time
 date: '2023-03-25'
-excerpt: >-
-  This fascinating pool in Edfu is what everyone needed!  - Thanks to the famous
-  law: Joints allowed, residents will enjoy their summer in Alex.
+excerpt: "This fascinating pool in Edfu is what everyone needed!  - Thanks to the famous law: Joints allowed, residents will enjoy their summer in\_ wonderful Alex."
 featuredImage:
   url: /images/marcus photo POOL_001.png
   altText: Thumbnail